jcjzl/Living-in-Boca-Raton/ComeFromChina.md

 These photoes was taken by Lu(路, means Road), Munks’s dad and surely my husband.
-He like to take picture and regard recording events as his duty.
+He love to take picture and regard recording events as his duty.